geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 when viewed from certain perspectives, but I'll argue it's actually harmful when taken as an actual _development_ metaphor.

-Before we get into my thoughts, let's remind ourselves of the original image and then jump into the parts of Kniberg's argument that I actually like.
+Let's remind ourselves of the original image quickly before we go further.

 <figure>
  <img src="/blog/images/mvp/kniberg-mvp.png" alt="Kniberg's Illustration" style="width:100%">
    <figcaption> Kniberg's original illustration from <a href="https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp">this article</a>.
 He writes "The picture is a metaphor.
 It is not about actual car development, it is about product development in general, using a car as a metaphor."</figcaption>
 </figure>

+The image illustrates the key metaphor presented in the article.
+Attacking a metaphor always feels a bit like attacking a strawman and I'll try my best not to do that.
+But without attacking the metaphor by taking it too literally, what I _can_ do is critically evaluate the mental model that underlies it.
+A mental model guides our thinking and consequently our decision making.
+That's why, if it is flawed, it can lead us to make bad decisions.

 ## The Good

-I don't want to focus on the image alone too much because as Kniberg states, it's just a metaphor, so here's the message of the article stripped to its core: rather than building incomplete pieces of a grand vision, start with a simple solution that already delivers real user value.
+Here's the message of the article stripped to its core: rather than building incomplete pieces of a grand vision, start with a simple solution that already delivers real user value.
 Evolve testable, usable, lovable versions through feedback.
 This avoids wasted effort and leads to a better product than executing a fixed upfront plan.

 Kniberg's argument is very strong when viewed through the lens of satisfying your users' underlying needs.
 We all know the _"If I had asked people what they